jojal5/Extremes.jl/docs/src/tutorial/ThresholdExceedance.md

 ## Threshold selection

 A suitable threshold for the Peaks-Over-Threshold model can be chosen by examining the mean residual life plot.
 The mean residual life is expected to be a linear function of the threshold when the latter is high enough.
-The mean residual life plot can be plotted with the [`mrlplot`](@ref) function:
+The mean residual life plot can be plotted with the `mrlplot` function of ExtremePlots.jl:
 ```@example rain
 set_default_plot_size(14cm ,8cm) # hide
 mrlplot(data[:,:Rainfall])